jptweb/IGME-340-Shared/projects/p2_web_service_application_proposal.md

 ### 1. API Selection & Justification (Required)
 - **API Name & Documentation Link** (ex: https://developers.giphy.com/docs/)
 - **API Choice Category**: Specify one of:
-  -
   - Pre-approved API from Project 2 instructions [web_service_application.md](p2_web_service_application.md)
   - Custom API (requires API viability proof)

 **For Custom APIs Only:** You must demonstrate that your chosen API is accessible and returns usable data.
+I'm willing to offer some guidance here as well if you come to office hours or contact me not last minute.

-Include ONE of the following:
+Include **ONE** of the following:

 - Screenshot of successful API call in Hoppscotch/Postman/browser showing JSON response
-- Screenshot of successful API call in DartPad showing parsed data
+- OR Screenshot of successful API call in DartPad showing parsed data
-- Code snippet with comments explaining how you'll access the API
+- OR Code snippet with comments explaining how you'll access the API

-*This doesn't need to be in your Flutter app yet - just proof the API is accessible and returns data you can work with.*
+*This doesn't need to be in your Flutter app yet - just proof the API is accessible and returns data you can work with, but you're welcome to do it in flutter too.*

 ### 2. Application Purpose (Required)
 In 2-3 sentences, describe: